Anusharreddy/Data_Project/README.md

 # 📊 Data Visualization Projects – Tableau | Exploratory Analytics

-Welcome to a collection of interactive **Tableau data visualization projects** by Anushareddy Ramachandra Reddy, created as part of coursework and competitions.
-Each project demonstrates applied skills in data cleaning, analytics, and storytelling through dashboards across various domains such as airlines, Airbnb, retail, and real estate.
+Welcome to a collection of interactive **Tableau data visualization projects** by Anushareddy Ramachandra Reddy, Each project demonstrates applied skills in data cleaning, analytics, and storytelling through dashboards across various domains such as airlines, Airbnb, retail, and real estate.

 ## 🛫 Competition 1 & 3 – Airline Reviews Analysis